• Skip to primary navigation

 DSC8854 640x427 - Kongbiji Jjigae (Ground Soybean Stew)

-• Add the kimchi, juice from kimchi, and garlic to the pot.
+• Add the kimchi, juice from kimchi, garlic, and the optional gochugaru to the pot.
 Bring to a boil over medium high heat.
 Continue to cook for 5 - 6 minutes.

 DSC8868 640x427 - Kongbiji Jjigae (Ground Soybean Stew)